 Cross-region deployment (active geo-redundancy)

-Users of enterprises are distributed all over the country and the world.
-Therefore, data must be synchronized to realize cross-region reads and writes.
-The same database can be accessed from regions around the globe, but read and write requests are sent to the clusters that are deployed in the same region as the application.
+In some cases, services of enterprises are deployed across the country or on a global scale.
+Therefore, data must be synchronized to achieve cross-region reads and writes.
+The database can be accessed from global regions.
+However, read and write requests are sent to the clusters that are deployed in the same region as the application.

-- Typical industries are gaming, cross-border e-commerce, local livelihood (food delivery), and new retail (stores).
+- Applicable industries: gaming, cross-border e-commerce, local services (takeout), and new retail (outlets).

 - The following example shows the service architecture:

-- The applications in each region directly read and write data from or into the database in the nearby region.
-This delivers the best performance.
+- The applications in each region read data from and write data to the database that is deployed in the same region.
+This ensures optimal performance.